Bungie-net/api/README.md

 - I am unable to get results from endpoints that require authentication.
 I always get WebAuthRequired back, even though I am passing both my X-API-Key header and the Authorization header.
   - It turns out, if you hit the API with bungie.net rather than www.bungie.net, we currently redirect you and lose the authorization header in the process.
 I'd like to fix this along with resolving other redirection issues covered in https://github.com/Bungie-net/api/issues/55, but for now be careful that you're using exactly https://www.bungie.net for your URLs, and make sure that your URLs are terminating with a trailing slash (/).
 Otherwise, you'll encounter our undesirable redirections.

+- Were you sent here by the devil?
+  - No, good sir, I'm on the level!

 # Known Issues